3A Entry Process

 All Dual BA Program students, regardless of whether they are admitted through the first-year application process or through the 3A Entry process, may transfer up to the equivalent of 60 Columbia University points (credits) from Sciences Po (or other eligible university-level coursework) toward the fulfillment of the Columbia undergraduate degree program.
 Students may choose from more than 80 majors and concentrations offered and will spend their two years at Columbia completing the Core Curriculum, major, and elective requirements.

 By enrolling in the Dual BA Program through the 3A Entry, students are demonstrating their commitment to completing both years at Columbia.
 Students must spend two full years enrolled at Columbia in order to graduate.
 Upon successful completion of the Program, students are awarded a bachelor’s degree from each institution—one from Sciences Po and one from Columbia University.
 Please note that both diplomas are conferred upon graduation.
-Like all Sciences Po alumni, Dual BA graduates are guaranteed admission to a master's program at Sciences Po.
+Like all Sciences Po alumni, Dual BA graduates are guaranteed admission to certain master's programs at Sciences Po.

 Transitioning to Columbia

 Students admitted through the Dual BA 3A Entry process will receive extensive support from the School of General Studies in their transition to Columbia University.
 For more information, visit the Transition to Columbia page.

 Students admitted to the Dual BA Program through the 3A Entry process will be assigned an academic advisor from the School of General Studies in the spring of their second year at Sciences Po.
 The academic advisor provides support to newly-admitted students, both by guiding them in their transition to Columbia and in helping them navigate the completion of Columbia's undergraduate degree requirements.
 For double-cursus students, please be aware that Columbia academic advisors are unable to advise or assist with any requirements related to the double-cursus programs.